sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1100 - draft-nearest-checkbox.md

 ---
 Searches for the checkbox nearest to the anchor in any direction, and returns a boolean indicating if it is selected or unselected.

-Use this method when the Checkbox method can't recognize a checkbox.
-The advantage of the Nearest Checkbox method is that it is more flexible and requires less configuration.
-The disadvantage is that is slower than the Checkbox method.
+Use this method as an alterative to the Checkbox method.
+The advantage of the Nearest Checkbox method is that it is more flexible, requires less configuration, and can sometimes recognize a selection mark when the Checkbox method can't.
+The disadvantage is that is slower than the Checkbox method, because the Nearest Checkbox method uses OCR.